-Providence St. Joseph Health (PSJH) is a new organization created by Providence Health & Services and St. Joseph Health with the goal of improving the health of the communities it serves, especially those who are poor and vulnerable.
+Providence St. Joseph Health (PSJH) was created in 2016 when Providence Health & Services and St. Joseph Health came together with the goal of improving the health of the communities it serves, especially those who are poor and vulnerable.

 Together, our 111,000 caregivers (all employees) serve in 50 hospitals, 829 clinics and a comprehensive range of services across Alaska, California, Montana, New Mexico, Oregon, Texas and Washington.
 The PSJH family includes: Providence Health & Services, St. Joseph Health, Covenant Health in West Texas, Facey Medical Foundation in Los Angeles, Hoag Memorial Presbyterian in Orange County, California, Kadlec in Southeast Washington, Pacific Medical Centers in Seattle, and Swedish Health Services in Seattle.